A person is taught a lesson and takes it to heart very well—too well, as it turns out. There are two variants (which by no means exclude the other):

 - The South Park episode "Chickenpox" has Kyle stay over at Kenny's house and later ask his father why some people are so poor.
 Gerald (who just got in a fight with Kenny's father) explains that the world runs on a hierarchy of "gods and clods".
 Kyle later comes up with a plan to improve society by eliminating all the "clods" (Kyle's family is Jewish).
 This does cause Gerald to have a My God, What Have I Done? moment, however.

-- The marxist intellectual Theodor Adorno (of the Frankfurt school) agitated during the years around 1968 and repeatedly told his followers — mostly German students — to criticize everyone and everything and trust no authorities.
-(Ironically, by this way he became kind of an authority himself.)
-And then, some guy discovered: In 1934, Adorno had written a text in an official newspaper of the Hitler Youth and spoken well about HY leader von Schirach, and Goebbels.
-This lead to lot of protests against Adorno, and some people claim it helped cause his death shortly after in 1969.
+- The Marxist intellectual Theodor Adorno (of the Frankfurt school) agitated during the years around 1968 and repeatedly told his followers — mostly German students — to criticize everyone and everything and trust no authorities, ironically becoming kind of an authority himself.
+And then, some guy discovered that in 1934, Adorno had written a text in an official newspaper of the Hitler Youth and spoken well about HY leader von Schirach, and Goebbels.
+Presumably he ceased to feel the same way shortly after writing said article, but mob mentality took over and led to a lot of protests against Adorno, with some people even claiming they helped cause his death shortly after in 1969.